BlakeRhodes/Learn-to-Program/Three Tools.md

+---
+share: true
+---

 # Three Tools

-You have three [[Tools]] when you are programming.
+You have three [Tools](Tools.md) when you are programming.
 You may import or build more, but for now,
 let's focus on these three.

 1. Take Action